Friday Digital Roundup

 2) Be proud of your stand’s uniqueness

 If you have something cool on your stand, shout about it.
-We entered competitions including a game where you had to touch the lit up buttons the quickest.
+We entered competitions, including a game where you had to touch the lit-up buttons the quickest.
 These are great to get the adrenaline going and get people involved.
-It doesn’t have to be complicated though – one chap had a tub full of sand and you had to pick a plastic animal out of it.
-Whichever one you picked had a number which corresponded with an offer – or you could win a big prize.
-This wouldn’t have been expensive but got people engaging with the company and chatting with members of staff.
-Obviously, the company got our data onto their list and that’s fine with us.
+It doesn’t have to be complicated, though – one chap had a tub full of sand and you had to pick a plastic animal out of it.
+Whichever one you picked had a number which corresponded with an offer, or you could win a big prize.
+This wouldn’t have been expensive, but it got people engaging with the company and chatting with members of staff.
+Obviously, the company got our data onto their list, and that’s fine with us.
+(Just don’t screw up the follow-up.
+More on that later.)

 3) Send in the A-Team

-4) Sort out your online portfolio and contacts
+4) Sort out your online presence and contacts

 5) Don’t cut corners with awful collateral